Statistical Beamformer Exploiting Non-stationarity and Sparsity with Spatially Constrained ICA for Robust Speech Recognition: Steering Vector Estimation Based on ICA with the Spatial Constraints

 In the conventional BSE, target speech is directly extracted by optimizing (\ref{IVA_cost}) with a source modeled as a multivariate Gaussian distribution in the IVA~\cite{Ono12} as

-to address the random permutation problem without the explicit spatial constraints. $\tilde{\lambda}(\tau)$ is a shared TVV along frequency bins which is estimated by $\tilde{\lambda}(\tau)=\frac1K\sum_{k=1}^K|Y_k(\tau)|^2$.
+to address the random permutation problem without the explicit spatial constraints. $K$ is the number of frequency bins, and $\tilde{\lambda}(\tau)$ is a shared TVV along frequency bins which is estimated by $\tilde{\lambda}(\tau)=\frac1K\sum_{k=1}^K|Y_k(\tau)|^2$.
 Then, the weighting function is given as $\phi_k(\tau) = 1/\tilde{\lambda}(\tau)$~\cite{Ono12}.
 Noises are often assumed to follow a stationary Gaussian distribution (e.g.~\cite{scheibler19,ikeshita20,Nakatani21,ikeshita21}).
 Then, the weighting function for the noises is given by $\phi_{\mathbf{z},k}(\tau) = 1$.
 Such a distinct modeling enforces the target speech to be extracted at a desired channel.